doycet/doycet.github.io/_posts/2017/2017-01-28-toodrunktofindaurl__i_don_t_know_what_to_say..md

 ---
-title: toodrunktofindaurl:

-I don’t know what to say.
+title: I don’t know what to say.
 date: January 28, 2017 at 07:10PM
 author: Doyce
 layout: post